PaulShand/Multi-Thread/README.md

 ## Overview

-This assignment explores the concepts of multithreading in C by implementing two critical components: a custom reader-writer lock (`rwlock.c`) and a thread-safe queue (`queue.c`).
+This Project explores the concepts of multithreading in C by implementing two critical components: a custom reader-writer lock (`rwlock.c`) and a thread-safe queue (`queue.c`).
 Both these components use pthreads to manage concurrency and ensure thread safety.

 ## Reader-Writer Lock (`rwlock.c`)